The Right Investment Fraud Lawyer Will Make All the Difference

 What to Look For in an Investment Fraud Attorney

 Investment fraud cases require an understanding of all of the laws applicable to brokers and financial transactions.
-To increase your chances of success, it is important to seek a lawyer who has focused his career on securities fraud and who understands the types of legal arguments that can be made against broker-dealers and investment professionals.
+To increase your chances of success, it is important to seek an investment fraud lawyer who has focused his career on securities fraud and who understands the types of legal arguments that can be made against broker-dealers and investment professionals.
 Often, complex transactions and financial rules come into play in investment fraud cases.
 Your investment fraud attorney needs to be able to explain in laymen’s terms what happened, why the investment advisor’s behavior was a breach of legal duty, why you are entitled to compensation for losses and the strategy for pursuing recovering.

 Zamansky LLC attorneys have more than six decades of combined experience with securities and investment fraud cases and have handled cases nationwide.
 Investment fraud is the primary focus of our legal practice and we have helped investors stand up to some of the largest brokerage firms in the country to fight for recovery of their financial losses.
 We represent individual and institutional investors, and we have served as lead counsel in large class action cases in which groups of investors seek to remedy wrongs committed against them by financial professionals.

 Zamansky LLC is more than just a securities and investment fraud firm.
 We are dedicated to representing oil and gas investors and are actively investigating oil, gas and energy-related investment losses.
 Our investment fraud attorneys know how to handle these cases and are on the cutting edge of the industry.